rlee0525/Algorithms/Interview/Concepts.md

   - Function foo() { } will be hoisted. foo().
   - Var foo = function() {} won’t be. foo().

+## Bind / Call / Apply
+- Bind allows you to borrow a method and set the value of this without calling the function.
+It simply returns an exact copy of the function with new value of this.
+- Bind when you want that function to later be called with a certain context, useful in events.
+- Call or apply when you want to invoke the function immediately and modify the context.

+## This
+- At the time of execution in every function, JS engine sets a property to the function called this, which refer to the current execution context.
+Always refers to an object.
+- If you use “use strict”, immediate invoking function, value of this is undefined.

+## Currying
+- Creating a closure that return a function.

 ## Join vs. Subqueries
 - A left join can be faster than an equivalent subquery because the server might be able to optimize it better - however this is up to discussion.